Iran–United States relations during the first Trump administration: Aftermath of Soleimani's assassination

 Just hours after the missile strikes, Ukraine International Airlines Flight 752 was shot down by the IRGC, which reportedly misidentified it as an American cruise missile, killing all 176 on board, about half of them Iranians.
 Following Iran's admission of responsibility for the shootdown, anti-government protests erupted across the country, reigniting public anger that had become dormant after Soleimani's death.
 The protests were widespread, with gatherings reported in multiple cities, including Tehran, Isfahan, Hamadan, Rasht, and Sari.
 The protestors also called for the Supreme Leader Ali Khamenei to resign.

 In an effort by the U.S. to contain the rising tensions with Iran, ambassador to the United Nations Kelly Craft informed the U.N.
 Security Council that the United States was open to negotiations to prevent further escalation.
 However, Ayatollah Khamenei and Iran's U.N. representative Majid Takht-Ravanchi rejected any talks unless the United States returned to the JCPOA, justifying Iran's military actions under Article 51 of the United Nations Charter.
 The Trump administration imposed new economic sanctions targeting Iran's metals industry and senior officials involved in the missile attacks, which the U.S. Treasury estimated could impact "billions" in revenue.

 Amid this unrest, Hezbollah Secretary-General Hassan Nasrallah called for Iran's regional allies to intensify their military campaigns against U.S. forces.
 Meanwhile, British Prime Minister Boris Johnson suggested negotiating a new nuclear deal with Iran, an idea that Trump expressed support for.
 Military operations against the Islamic State in Iraq resumed on 15 January 2020 after a ten-day suspension, following the strike on Soleimani.
 For the first time since 2012, Ayatollah Khamenei led Friday prayers in Tehran, using the occasion to denounce Western powers and reiterate Iran's intention to push U.S. forces out of the Middle East.
 The same day, the Asian Football Confederation banned Iran from hosting international football matches, adding to the country's growing isolation.
 The U.S. response continued, with sanctions imposed on Brigadier General Hassan Shahvarpour, an IRGC commander accused of overseeing violent crackdowns on protesters in Mahshahr County.

+A Associated Press poll found that only 41% of Americans supported the killing of Soleimani.
+An USA Today–Ipsos poll, found that 55% of Americans said they believe that the U.S. is less safe because of the killing of Soleimani.

 In June 2020, Iranian authorities issued arrest warrants for 36 U.S. officials, including President Trump, for their alleged involvement in Soleimani's killing.